 4. Baby Monitors, Walkie-Talkies and Other Radios

 Do you have baby monitors, walkie talkies, or maybe a radio locator to keep track of your pets or keys?
-Such equipment most often runs on the same frequency as the older wifi standards 802.11b/g/n and will thus interfere with the 2.4 GHz band.
+Such equipment usually runs on the same frequency as the older wifi standards 802.11b/g/n and will thus interfere with the 2.4 GHz band.

-Traditionally, this type of equipment does not use wifi and uses the entire frequency band without any regard to other communication on the same frequency.
+Traditionally, this type of equipment does not use wifi and makes use of the entire frequency band without any regard to other communication on the same frequency.

 5. Microwave Oven